Microsoft Complete Versus Upsie Extended Console Warranty

 Length of Coverage

 Microsoft Complete covers your Xbox for “up to 3 years” against both defects and accidental damage.
 They say “up to 3 years” because, if you read the fine print, their coverage is limited.
 Once you make enough claims to equal the purchase price of the Xbox, your coverage ends.
 In addition, if you lose your receipt at any point, your coverage becomes null.
 As a result, you need to keep your receipt safe for the entirety of your plan.
+Not so simple for 3 years, right?!

 Number of Claims

-However, Microsoft does have some prohibitions in the fine print.
+Additionally, Microsoft does have some prohibitions in the fine print.
 For example, the warranty only covers one “associated power supply unit with attaching cords replacement.”
 After making a claim to fix a power supply issue, your Microsoft warranty ends, even if it was your one and only claim made.

 Price